-By Earth Scientist Elizabeth Kosters
+By Earth Scientist Dr. Elisabeth Kosters

-adjunct professor at the earth sciences department of Dalhousie University
+Adjunct professor at the Earth Sciences Department of Dalhousie University

 Canada has only just begun to reconcile with the First Nations who lived in these lands long before us.
 We robbed them of their livelihood and resources for our own exclusive benefits.
 We clear cut forests, poisoned the water and locked First Nations people away in residential schools and on reserves.
 First Nations people first and foremost teach us to respect the earth so it can benefit the generations after us.